Andsou/web-scraper/README.md

 # web-scraper

 Python script to scrape and extract color names and their corresponding hex values from a webpage.
-Utilizes HTMLParser for parsing HTML content.